tomelliff/py-s3-sftp-bridge/README.md

 python s3_sftp_bridge.py my_bucket/path/to/object
 ```

+## Deploying

+### Terraform

+This repo provides a [Terraform module](https://github.com/tomelliff/py-s3-sftp-bridge/tree/master/terraform/modules) that will deploy and configure the Lambda function and supporting infrastructure.

+There is a small example of how to use the Terraform module under [`terraform/usage/static/`](https://github.com/tomelliff/py-s3-sftp-bridge/tree/master/terraform/usage/static).

 ## TODO

-- Write Tests
+- Write more tests (coverage shown by Coveralls.io)
-- Handle failures - Write event to SQS, non S3 PUT event triggers cause the queue to be polled and messages retried
+- Support automatic DLQ handling in [Terraform 0.9](https://github.com/hashicorp/terraform/pull/12188)
+- Use Amazon Linux Docker container to build the Lambda package and avoid having to pull Cryptography from S3
 - Support password based SFTP authentication
-- SFTP -> S3 transfers - non S3 PUT events poll the SFTP server for completed files and then writes them to S3
+- SFTP -> S3 transfers - non S3 PUT events poll the SFTP server for completed files and then writes them to S3 (separate project/repo?)
-- Cloudformation and/or Terraform to deploy Lambda function and dependencies
+- Cloudformation to deploy Lambda function and dependencies
   - Create CloudFormation "Launch Stack" buttons (?)